Ramayana: The Legend of Prince Rama: Development

-Controversies

-The Indian Express misinterpreted Yugo Sako's "The Ramayana Relics" documentary and published that he was making a new Ramayana.
+The Indian Express published an article about Yugo Sako's "The Ramayana Relics" documentary on 25 April 1983.
 Soon thereafter, a protest letter based on the misunderstanding from the Vishva Hindu Parishad was received by the Japanese Embassy in Delhi, which said that no foreigners could arbitrarily cinematize Ramayana because it was the great national heritage of India.
 After the misconceptions were cleared, Yugo Sako proposed the idea of an animated Ramayana to the VHP and the government.
 He told them that animation was a serious art form in Japan and it would help bring the Ramayana to a wider global audience.
 The Government agreed initially, but later declined his proposal for a bi-nation collaboration, saying the Ramayana is a very sensitive subject and cannot be portrayed as a cartoon.
-Also, the fact that the movie was being made at the height of the Ayodhya dispute, added to the controversy and axed the prospects of producing it in India.
-With no choice and support left, the movie was ultimately produced in Japan with nearly 450 artists from both nations contributing to its creation.
+The Hindu fundamentalist group Vishwa Hindu Parishad protested the depiction of gods and goddesses as cartoon figures, forcing the film to be completed in Japan.
+The fact that the movie was being made at the height of the Ram Janmabhoomi movement, which culminated in the demolition of the Babri Masjid on December 6, 1992, further axed its chances of an Indian release.

+With no choice and support left, the movie was decided to raise all production funds in Japan and to produce with artists from both nations.
+TEM Co., Ltd. financed the production and a new production studio Nippon Ramayana Film Co., Ltd. was set up and the principal animation of the film began in 1990 with 450 artists on board.
+Indian animators guided their Japanese teammates with Indian customs and traditions depicted in the film like how dhotis are worn and how the children receive blessings from their elders.

 Music

 There are different songs for the Original English Version (sung in Sanskrit) and the Hindi Dub version (sung in Hindi), both are listed below.
-The lyrics are written by Vasant Dev (Sanskrit) and P.K.
-Mishra (Hindi).